-The format is like the zTXt chunk.
+The format is like the zTXt chunk. (see the zTXt chunk specification, Paragraph 4.2.3.2).
 The profile name can be any convenient name for referring to the profile.
-It is case-sensitive and subject to the same restrictions as a tEXt keyword: it must contain only printable Latin-1 [ISO/IEC-8859-1] characters (33-126 and 161-255) and spaces (32), but no leading, trailing, or consecutive spaces.
+It is case-sensitive and subject to the same restrictions as the keyword in a text chunk: it must contain only printable Latin-1 [ISO/IEC-8859-1] characters (33-126 and 161-255) and spaces (32), but no leading, trailing, or consecutive spaces.
 The only value presently defined for the compression method byte is 0, meaning zlib datastream with deflate compression (see Deflate/Inflate Compression, Chapter 5).
 Decompression of the remainder of the chunk yields the ICC profile.